Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 }
 ```

-&nbsp;&nbsp;&nbsp;With this we can continue but first lets look at what I did with the Rect class.
+&nbsp;&nbsp;&nbsp;With this we can continue but first let's look at what I did with the Rect class.
 In the constructor that only takes x and y I set the width and height to -1.
 This will tell me I need to set those later on and if I forget definitely throw an error.
 If I used a 0 or some other way to show it wasn't set I might end up not setting them somewhere and wondering why the texture isn't rendering.